charissero/Routes/planning doc - routes.md

 ## Project Scope
 >Purpose :
-- This app is designed to provide personalised travel assistance based on the users health history, current live metrics and how they are feeling that day making sure cycling is enjoyable and accessible for all
+- This app is designed to provide personalised travel assistance based on the users riding preferance that day, with a bank full on diverse routes waiting to be riden.

 >Audience :
 - The target users for this app is bristolians of all abilities, whether advanced cyclists or beginners, whether young or old etc